What is kidney failure?

 Kidney disease is also more common among black people and those from south Asia.
-The reasons for this include higher rates of diabetes or high blood pressure in these populations.
+The reasons for this include higher rates of diabetes and high blood pressure in these populations.

 CKD is graded in five stages from the mildest form of the condition to the most severe.
 These stages are determined by how efficient the kidneys are at cleaning the blood - known as the glomerular filtration rate.